Court records: Trial date set for murder suspects

-According to court documents Addiss said they attacked Darnell Jr. because he threatened to call police on them.
+Addiss said they attacked Darnell Jr. because he threatened to call police on them.
 Addiss said he tackled Darnell Jr. and began to strangle him before Kohls started stabbing him.

 Green has been charged in the case with being an accessory after the fact.
 Investigators say he didn't take part in the murder but did help Addiss and Kohls dump Darnell Jr.'s body in the water.
 Court documents do not list a trial date for Green at this time.